-Personal, Social and Health Education at Holbrook
+Personal, Social, Health and Economic Education at Holbrook

 PSHE is a vital area of the Holbrook curriculum and our 5 core values (cooperation, honesty, respect, responsibility and tolerance) underpin everything we do.

 PSHE supports children to gain the knowledge, understanding and skills they need to manage their lives now and in the future.
 As part of a whole-school approach, it develops the qualities and characteristics children need to thrive as individuals and members of society.

 PSHE contributes to personal development by helping children to build their confidence, resilience and self-esteem, to identify and manage risk, make informed choices and understand what influences their decisions.

 The core themes of health and wellbeing, relationships and living in the wider world, enable children to reflect on their experiences and understand how they are developing personally and socially, tackling many of the issues that are part of growing up.

 School council - Our School Council is made up of one representative from each class from Year 2 upwards.
 The School Council have regular meetings with Mr Holmes, when they discuss ideas for improving the school.
 Each school Council member reports back to their class and brings ideas and suggestions from the children to the meeting.